Postrantor/navigation.ros.org/concepts/convert/output.md

 **11 return** _T , T~f~ ~all~_

 _Remark 7.1._ Note that the conditions of an action template can contain a disjunction of propositions.
-This can be encoded by a Fallback composition of the correspond- ing Condition nodes.
+This can be encoded by a Fallback composition of the corresponding Condition nodes.

 **Algorithm 7:** Get Condition to Expand